christine-contreras/best-books-api/README.md

 This API is a simple web API where you make CRUD calls to a server to organize a book clubs app.

-## Front-end Project Task Management Interface
+## Front-end Interface

-You can use this API in conjunction with my front-end project management app [see the repo](https://github.com/christine-contreras/project-bestbooks-client)
+You can use this API in conjunction with my front-end book club app [see the repo](https://github.com/christine-contreras/project-bestbooks-client)

 ## Technologies Used in API